 FAILED ONBOARDING OF EMPLOYEES CAN HAVE SIGNIFICANT IMPLICATIONS

-Hiring the right employees the first time round can aid the onboarding changes of success as replacements and rehiring can be costly.
-See here the REAL Cost Of A Bad Hire.
+Hiring the right employees the first time around can aid the onboarding changes of success as replacements and rehiring can be costly.
+The cost of a bad hirecan be significant, not only in terms of financial expenses, but also in terms of impacting the team’s morale and productivity.

 ONBOARDING NEW EMPLOYEES IS EXTREMELY IMPORTANT